thomaxxl/RnD/python/article.md

     books = db.relationship('Book', back_populates="user", lazy='dynamic')
 ```

-This simple class definition will automatically produce a swagger specification and [jsonapi](http://jsonapi.org/) routes:
+This class will automatically produce a swagger specification and [jsonapi](http://jsonapi.org/)-compliant endpoints:
 ![users](images/users1.PNG)

 The software can also detect and expose database relationships, the “books” relationship defined in the User class from the example creates following endpoints